Links on Android Authority may earn us a commission. Learn more.

 What’s it like to use the Pixel Buds?

-It’s great, and echoes the experience of using an Apple product.
+Using the Google Pixel Buds with an Android phone, more specifically with a Google Pixel phone, is great and echoes the experience of using an Apple product.
 This comes as no surprise since Google is considered the Apple of Android.
 The earbuds are remarkably thin for how many sensors are packed into each housing.
 While its Mentos-reminiscent appearance may not be pleasing to everyone, it’s discreet.
 They sit nearly flush with the ear, which is something most of the competition has yet to achieve.
 Even still, the earbuds caused pain after just an hour of wear from rubbing against the outer ear.

 Sorry, AirPods, there's a new kid on the block.